mengxu-readme/mengxu-readme.github.io/_projects/social_media_sentiment_analysis_research_project.md

     Stock Performance & iPhone Pre-Post Release Net Positive Percentage Dummy
 </div>

 I ran a regression analysis using this DataFrame.
 The p-values for the independent variables are all significant, except that for <b>pre_post</b>.
 The negative coefficient of <b>pre_post</b> shows that AAPL stock generally does worse after new phone releases than before the release (but it’s not significant). <b>pre_post</b> has a larger p-value and is not a good indicator.
 This is likely due to different stock performance before and after release for each iPhone and limited data (only 6 observations).
 The variable <b>net_pos_pct</b> is a very small number and that is why it has a large coefficient.
-Since iPhone 11 was dropped and used as the baseline, the coefficients for iPhone 8 and iPhone X signify that, compared to <b>iPhone 11</b>, <b>iPhone 8</b> and <b>iPhone X</b> had a more positive affect on AAPL stock returns, so I may conclude that iPhone 8 and iPhone X were more successful iPhones than the iPhone 11 was, partly due to a successful marketing strategy that helped to produce more positive sentiment.
+Since iPhone 11 was dropped and used as the baseline, the coefficients for iPhone 8 and iPhone X signify that, compared to <b>iPhone 11</b>, <b>iPhone 8</b> and <b>iPhone X</b> had a more positive affect on AAPL stock returns.
+I may conclude that iPhone 8 and iPhone X were more successful iPhone models than the iPhone 11 was, partly due to a successful marketing strategy that helped to produce more positive sentiment.

 {% include figure.html path="assets/img/projects/regression_analysis.png" title="Regression Analysis" alt="Regression Analysis" class="img-fluid rounded z-depth-1" caption="Regression Analysis" zoomable=true %}